India

 • The release of all hostages within 72 hours

-• The creation of a transitional international body, the “Board of Peace”, to oversee Gaza’s reconstruction
+• The creation of a transitional international body, the ‘Board of Peace’, to oversee Gaza’s reconstruction

 Reports suggest that the proposed body would include President Trump himself, along with global figures such as former UK Prime Minister Tony Blair.

-Trump issued a firm deadline, warning Hamas to sign the deal by Sunday evening.
-Posting on Truth Social, he said: “If this LAST CHANCE agreement is not reached, all HELL… will break out against Hamas.”
+Posting on Truth Social, he wrote, “If this LAST CHANCE agreement is not reached, all HELL, like no one has ever seen before, will break out against Hamas.”

 Currently, around 48 hostages remain in Gaza, with 20 confirmed alive.
 The international community is closely monitoring the situation as negotiations advance.

 India has consistently advocated for a two-state solution and supported peaceful dialogue to resolve the Israel-Palestine conflict.
-Modi’s latest remarks reaffirm New Delhi’s commitment to a durable and just peace in the region.

 Purnima Mishra